-First premiered in 2014, CarPlay has developed significantly over the last couple of years, while also becoming more accessible with support in over more and more car models across numerous manufacturers.
+First premiered in 2014, CarPlay has developed significantly over the years, while also becoming more accessible with support in more and more car models across numerous manufacturers.

 Simply put, Apple CarPlay provides iPhone users with a streamlined way to connect their device to their car's infotainment system.
-In turn this provides access to certain smartphone functions such as Apple Music or Spotify, sending and receiving messages, making and receiving calls and navigation through Apple Maps, whilst keeping a focus on driving.
+In turn, this provides access to certain smartphone functions such as Apple Music or Spotify, sending and receiving messages, making and receiving calls and navigation through Apple Maps, Google Maps or Waze, whilst keeping a focus on driving.

 Apple CarPlay: Which cars support it?